JosephThomasOldfield/TopTrumps/README.md

 # Top Trumps *

+You can find a demo of this project at  https://josephthomasoldfield.github.io/TopTrumps/.

 This project was an introduction to classes and arays in JavaScript.
 This taught me some of the basic logic involving classes as well as methods to manipulate arrays.